-Running a small business is not always an easy task, especially when your cash flow is not as positive as you would like.
+Running a small business is not an easy task, especially when your cash flow is not as positive as you would like.
 Did you know that 25% of all small businesses fail from poor cash flow?
-If your small business has cash flow problems, here are three important things to know.
+If your small business has cash flow issues, here are three important things to know.

 1. What Are the Risks and Dangers of Poor Cash Flow?